 While we have executive officers, they receive no direct compensation from us, and we have no direct employees.
-Our day-today investment operations are managed by our investment adviser.
-In addition, we reimburse GSV Capital Service Company for an allocable portion of expenses incurred by it in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of our President, Chief Financial Officer, Chief Compliance Officer and other staff providing administration services.
-Carl Rizzo, our Chief Compliance Officer, is a director of Alaric Compliance Services LLC and performs his functions as our Chief Compliance Officer under the terms of an agreement between GSV Capital Service Company and Alaric Compliance Services LLC.
+Our day-to-day investment operations are managed by our investment adviser.
+In addition, we reimburse GSV Capital Service Company for an allocable portion of expenses incurred by it in performing its obligations under the Administration Agreement, including a portion of the rent and the compensation of our chief financial officer and chief compliance officer and other staff providing administration services.
+Carl Rizzo, our chief compliance officer, is a director of Alaric Compliance Services LLC and performs his functions as our chief compliance officer under the terms of an agreement between GSV Capital Services Company and Alaric Compliance Services LLC.
 GSV Capital Service Company has retained Mr. Rizzo and Alaric Compliance Services LLC pursuant to its obligations under the Administration Agreement.
 See "Administration Agreement."